 By the mid 1980s, the Park District had grown to over 18,000 acres of land, patrolled by 77 rangers.
 In the years that followed, the Ranger Department became more specialized and technologically advanced.
 Detective units and K-9 units were established, and a computer-aided dispatch center and records management system were implemented.

 In 2004, the department moved into a new headquarters in Rocky River Reservation.
-Police Headquarters houses a state-of-the-art communications center, prisoner holding facilities, a forensic laboratory, and a museum.
+Cleveland Metroparks Rangers Headquarters houses prisoner holding facilities, a forensic laboratory, and a museum.
 The museum displays photographs, uniforms, artifacts, and equipment utilized throughout the years.
 Of particular note is the national award for Best Dressed Law Enforcement Agency, as featured in the September 2004 edition of Law and Order magazine.

-Today, the department's force includes 90 sworn officers.
-These police patrol what has become a park district with over 24,000 acres of land in six northeast Ohio counties, 100 miles of connecting parkways, and Cleveland Metroparks Zoo.
+In 2019, in honor of the centennial of the founding Cleveland Metropolitan Park District Police Department the title "ranger" was officially changed back to "police".
+The department is now called the Cleveland Metroparks Police Department.
+In 2020, the department badge was redesigned to honor the original patch of the 1920s.
+Today, the department's force includes over 85 sworn officers.
+These police patrol what has become a park district with over 25,000 acres of land in six northeast Ohio counties, 100 miles of connecting parkways, and Cleveland Metroparks Zoo.

 From its earliest days, Cleveland Metroparks Police Department has grown in size, technology, and experience of its personnel.
 Through extensive training programs, continuing education efforts, and advancements in technology, the department and its officers remain in a perpetual state of evolution.
 The vitality of the Police Department reflects the importance the community places on Cleveland's "Emerald Necklace," an open space of natural beauty and diversity that welcomes over 40 million visitors a year.